haddocking/haddock3/docs/continuing_runs.md

 log
 ```

-As you can see, we have reused the first four modules - up to `3_seletop` and
+As you can see, we have reused the first four modules, up to `3_seletop`, and
 replaced the `4_flexref` and `5_caprieval` with a `4_mdref` module.
 You could
 execute as many modules as you wish after `4_mdref`.